bisq-network/bisq-website/_posts/2019-03-13-dao-benefits-funding.md

 The Bisq DAO offers a mechanism for achieving this, and the result is a huge win for user privacy.

-#### The Bisq DAO: Capitalistic Model that Encourages Privacy Protection
+#### The Bisq DAO: A Capitalistic Model that Encourages Privacy Protection

 As we’ve mentioned elsewhere, Bisq is not a company or legal entity of any kind.
 It’s a network composed of:

 1. users running the Bisq software and interacting over its peer-to-peer network
 2. contributors who build and maintain the Bisq software

 This means its financial structure is very different from that of a company.
-Companies have assets, liabilities, and equity—assets are leveraged to produce profits, profits boost equity, and higher equity value is what makes investors (and executives) happy.
+Companies have common pools of assets, liabilities, and equity—assets are leveraged to produce profits, profits boost equity, and higher equity value is what makes investors (and executives) happy.
 Generally, more assets means more firepower to produce more profits, so maximizing assets (like data!) is a core objective.

 But Bisq doesn’t have a balance sheet, since it’s not an entity, so it doesn’t have assets.